Connect and Release Wheelbarrow System vs Conversion Cart: Which Is Better for Moving Mulch?

 But they are not the same kind of tool.

-A conversion cart is designed to change from one use mode to another.
+A conversion cart is designed to change one cart from one use mode to another.

-A Connect and Release Wheelbarrow System is designed to move a standard wheelbarrow over distance, then release it for hand placement.
+A Connect and Release Wheelbarrow System is designed to keep the wheelbarrow in the workflow, move it over distance, release it for hand placement, and also allow compatible tow-cart staging when volume makes sense.

 That difference matters.